nauam/Courses/docs/administration/configuration/plugins/index.md

 ## Overview

-Most of what QW Control does is via one of its plugins.
+Most of what Rundeck does is via one of its plugins.
 Several [plugin types](/administration/configuration/plugins/plugin-types.md) exist to [execute commands on nodes](/administration/configuration/plugins/configuring.md#node-execution), perform a step in a workflow,